Ameyrah: Learning more about periods from a local period tracking app

 Part of the process

-Ameyrah became one of the students selected to be part of the consultation process to develop the design and content of the Oky Philippines app.
+Ameyrah became one of the students who joined the consultation process to develop the design and content of the Oky Philippines app.
 It was during these consultations that the traditional practices and beliefs about girls’ menstruation were brought up – some of which, she said, had become difficult to argue against because they were already deeply ingrained in their daily life.

 As the Oky app sought to equip adolescent girls with factual information about their sexual and reproductive health and rights with its comprehensive encyclopedia, the digital app had piqued the interest of Ameyrah.
 She saw the potential benefits that the app has to offer and was even more delighted to know that she herself was part of the process to develop the app.